shiny13/algoexperts-problems/TwoNumberSum/TwoNumberSum/readme.md

 ## Solution using sorting

-The following solution uses O(n log n) time complexity and O(i) space complexity.
+The following solution uses O(n log n) time complexity and O(1) space complexity.
 We can use the built in `Array.Sort()` method, which uses quicksort in `C#` to first sort the array.
 Other languages will also have their own basic sorting library implemented for usage.